guettli/programming-guidelines/README.md

 good today.
 At least if you translate English to your favorite language.
 I won't update the outdated German guide in the wiki.
 This would help only very few people.
-Most people which want to install Linux on an external hard drive can either read English text or they know who to translate Englisch text to their favorite language.
-I would update an Englisch wiki page, since this would help a lot of people.
+Most people which want to install Linux on an external hard drive can either read English text or they know who to translate English text to their favorite language.
+I would update an Englisch wiki page since this would help a lot of people.

 Don't get me wrong: Docs for applications you write should be in the language of your customers.
-Above text is about tech related docs.
+Above text is about tech-related docs.

-My conclusion: Don't write tech-docs in non-english language
+My conclusion: Don't write tech-docs in a non-English language

 ### Care for newcomers